Nonlinear gameplay: Branching storylines

 Games that employ linear stories are those where the player cannot change the story line or ending of the story.
-Many video games use a linear structure, thus making them more similar to other fiction.
-However, it is common for such games to use interactive narration in which a player needs to interact with something before the plot will advance, or nonlinear narratives in which events are portrayed in a non-chronological order.
+Many video games use a linear structure, thus making them more similar to other fiction, but it is common for such games to use interactive narration in which a player needs to interact with something before the plot will advance, or nonlinear narratives in which events are portrayed in a non-chronological order.
 Many games have offered premature endings should the player fail to meet an objective, but these are usually just interruptions in a player's progress rather than actual endings.
 Even in games with a linear story, players interact with the game world by performing a variety of actions along the way.

 More recently, some games have begun offering multiple endings to increase the dramatic effect of moral choices within the game, although early examples also exist.
 Still, some games have gone beyond small choices or special endings, offering a branching storyline (also known as an interactive narrative outside of a video game context), that players may control at critical points in the game.
 Sometimes the player is given a choice of which branch of the plot to follow, while sometimes the path will be based on the player's success or failure at a specific challenge.
 For example, Black Isle Studios' Fallout series of role-playing video games features numerous quests where player actions dictate the outcome of the story behind the objectives.
 Players can eliminate in-game characters permanently from the virtual world should they choose to do so, and by doing so may actually alter the number and type of quests that become available to them as the game progresses.
 The effects of such decisions may not be immediate.
 Branches of the story may merge or split at different points in the game, but seldom allow backtracking.
 Some games even allow for different starting points, and one way this is done is through a character selection screen.